mitsuhiko/lucumr/2022/11/23/stack-tokens.rst

         })
     }

-This is quite nonsensical.
+This is quite a lot of rightward drift.
 I need two nested functions to access two thread locals.
 Incidently I also create a similar API frustration to my caller because internally I need to do work that needs cleaning up.

 Surely there must be a better way?
 And I believe there is.
 We should be able to let the user "prove" that their lifetime is not `'static`.
 For